 ….(existing texts)……

-TPC Request and Link Measurement Request frames are Measurement MMPDUs.

 ….(existing texts)……

-(#2302)An AP MLD buffers an MMPDU that is not a Measurement MMPDU and intended for receipt by a STA affiliated with a non-AP MLD in the AP MLD when all STAs affiliated with the non-AP MLD are in power save mode.
+(#2302)An AP MLD buffers an MMPDU that is not a TPC Request frame or a Link Measurement Request frame and intended for receipt by a STA affiliated with a non-AP MLD in the AP MLD when all STAs affiliated with the non-AP MLD are in power save mode.
 In this case, the bit in the partial virtual bitmap of the TIM element that corresponds to the AID of the non-AP MLD shall be set to 1.

 ….(existing texts)……

-If a buffered BU is an MMPDU that is intended for one STA affiliated with a non-AP MLD and that is not a Measurement MMPDU, and if it is transmitted on a link where another STA affiliated with the same non-AP MLD is operating on, following the procedure above, the frame shall carry information to determine the intended destination STA affiliated with the non-AP MLD.
+If a buffered BU is an MMPDU that is intended for one STA affiliated with a non-AP MLD and that is not a a TPC Request frame or a Link Measurement Request frame, and if it is transmitted on a link where another STA affiliated with the same non-AP MLD is operating on, following the procedure above, the MMPDU shall carry information to determine the intended destination STA affiliated with the non-AP MLD (see 35.3.14.2 Identification of the Intended STA).

 TGbe editor: change all instances of “that are not measurement MMPDUs” to “that are not a TPC Request frame or a Link Measurement Request frame” in 11be specification(#6244)